Print Shortlink

 Dalton, Lacy J. (13th October 1946-Present)

-She is a country music singer-songwriter born Jill Byrem in Bloomsburg, Pennsylvania and has been called “Country’s Bonnie Raitt”.
+She is a country music singer-songwriter born Jill Byrem in Bloomsburg, Pennsylvania who has been called “Country’s Bonnie Raitt”.
 Her musical family all played instruments, sang and wrote country songs.

 She took her further education at Brigham Young University during the 1960s but after deciding it wasn’t for her she gave her studies up and travelled the country before going to Los Angeles followed by Santa Cruz.
 Here she became a folksinger and then towards the end of the decade she joined up with the rock band Office.
 Her name changed to Jill Croston after she married the manager of the band and this was the name she used for her first album in 1978, but tragedy struck when he lost his life in an accident in a swimming pool.